MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 Did my transformer model do as well as [Karpathy's RNN](https://karpathy.github.io/2015/05/21/rnn-effectiveness/)?

 I don't think so.
 I have 3 times as many parameters, but he had 10 times more data.
-He predicted over next character, I over next token.
+He predicted over next character, I over next token -- using an off the shelf tokenizer on a small dataset.
-With a 1000 times more tokens than characters -- more to learn? need even more data?

 # Attention Plots

 Ok, time for the fun stuff!
 We know Attention is at the heart of the [Transformer](https://arxiv.org/abs/1706.03762)!
 Let’s take a look at what the attention layers are actually doing!
 We'll use the best model (on validation), modify the code to return the attention weights, and take a look!

 Our architecture has **four Transformer blocks**, and each block contains **four attention heads**—giving us **16 independent attention mechanisms in total**.